The Architect's retro kitchen in blue

 – I was longing for an old-meets-new kind of aesthetic while my husband wanted a charming, traditionally French countryside-influenced kitchen in green.
 Naturally, we had to compromise, and warm oaks with unexpected blues was the result.
 It is colorful, yet traditional and will stand the test of time.

 The Brutus handles from Beslag Design are in the same neutral lacquer as the kitchen.
+Read our guide on how to choose the right kitchen handles and knobs.

 The quartz composite worktop brings the contemporary into the otherwise 60s-inspired kitchen.